Lab site: Objectification of Women Lab - OWLab

-Dr. Gervais teaches courses in social cognition, applied social psychology, psychology of gender, and social psychology.
+Dr. Gervais teaches courses in social cognition, social psychology, applied social psychology, and psychology of gender.

 - Gervais, S. J. (Ed.).
 (2013).
 Objectification and (De)Humanization.
 New York, NY: Springer.

 - Wiener, R., Gervais, S. J., Allen, J., & Marquez, A. (2013).
 In the eye of the beholder: Effects of perspective and sexual objectification on harassment judgments.
 Psychology, Public Policy, and the Law, 19, 206-221.